apache/druid/docs/content/configuration/auth.md

 The Authenticator chosen for this property must also be present in `druid.auth.authenticationChain`.

-## Authorization Managers
+## Authorizers
-Authorization decisions are handled by an AuthorizationManager.
-The `druid.auth.authorizationManagers` property determines what AuthorizationManager implementations will be active.
+Authorization decisions are handled by an Authorizer.
+The `druid.auth.authorizers` property determines what Authorizer implementations will be active.

-There are two built-in AuthorizationManagers, "default" and "noop".
+There are two built-in Authorizers, "default" and "noop".
 Other implementations are provided by extensions.

-For example, the following authorization managers definition enables the "basic" implementation from `druid-basic-security`:
+For example, the following authorizers definition enables the "basic" implementation from `druid-basic-security`:

 ```json
 ["basic"]
 ```

-### Default Authorization Manager
+### Default Authorizer
-The default AuthorizationManager with type name "default" rejects all requests.
+The default Authorizer with type name "default" rejects all requests.

-### No-op Authorization Manager
+### No-op Authorizer
-The no-op AuthorizationManager with type name "noop" accepts all requests.
+The no-op Authorizer with type name "noop" accepts all requests.

 ## Namespaces
-Authenticator and AuthorizationManager implementations are linked through a namespace string.
-Authenticators tag an authenticated request with a namespace, which is used to route the authenticated request to the AuthorizationManager implementation that registered itself with a matching namespace.
+Authenticator and Authorizer implementations are linked through a namespace string.
+Authenticators tag an authenticated request with a namespace, which is used to route the authenticated request to the Authorizer implementation that registered itself with a matching namespace.

-This is to support cases where an AuthorizationManager implementation is only intended to authorize requests from a specific authenticator (an implementation may have assumptions about the user name format, for example).
+This is to support cases where an Authorizer implementation is only intended to authorize requests from a specific authenticator (an implementation may have assumptions about the user name format, for example).

-The details of namespace configuration are left for implementors of Authenticator and AuthorizationManager to decide.
+The details of namespace configuration are left for implementors of Authenticator and Authorizer to decide.